zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/result-strongly-typed.md

 Try it: [.NET Core](https://dotnetfiddle.net/FTB4ih) | [.NET Framework](https://dotnetfiddle.net/AV0OgZ)

 ## Example - QueryFirstOrDefault

-QueryFirstOrDefault method can execute a query and map the first result to a strongly typed list, or a default value if the sequence contains no elements.
+The `QueryFirstOrDefault` method can execute a query and map the first result to a strongly typed list, or a default value if the sequence contains no elements.

+The following example shows how to map the `QueryFirstOrDefault` method results to a strongly typed result type.

 ```csharp
 string sql = "SELECT * FROM OrderDetails WHERE OrderDetailID = @OrderDetailID;";